benoitries/netlogo-to-messir/README.md

 - **Comprehensive Logging**: Detailed execution tracking and performance metrics
 - **Cost Optimization**: Built-in cost analysis and token usage monitoring

+### Workflow Summary

+For a concise overview of the orchestration flow, per-agent inputs/outputs, and known ambiguities/inconsistencies, see:

+- `code-netlogo-to-messir/Workflow_summary.md`

 ## 🏗️ Architecture

 ### The 8-Step Orchestration Pipeline